prometheus-protocol/prometheus-protocol/README.md

   - Creating an authenticated agent using a server's private key (`.pem` file).
   - Making a secure, authenticated inter-canister call to the `charge_user` method on the `oauth_backend`.

-- **ICRC-2 Ledger Canister (The Bank):** A standard token canister that holds user funds.
-Its role is strictly financial:
+- **ICRC-2 Ledger Canisters (The Bank):** Standard token canisters that hold user funds.
+Their role is strictly financial:
   - To hold token balances for users.
   - To manage spending allowances granted via `icrc2_approve`.
   - To execute payments via `icrc2_transfer_from` when called by the `oauth_backend`.